durbanitas/awesome-urban-planning/readme.md

 - [City Roads](https://anvaka.github.io/city-roads/?) - Draw all roads in a city at once.
 - [Close](https://close.city/) - Close is an interactive map that shows travel times to the furthest selected amenities.
 - [Google Earth](https://earth.google.com/) - 3D representation of the Earth.
+- [MapComplete](https://mapcomplete.org/) - Maps about various topics which you can contribute to.
 - [OpenTopoMap](https://opentopomap.org) - OpenTopoMap is a free topographic map generated from OpenStreetMap data and SRTM elevation data.
 - [Organic Maps](https://organicmaps.app/) - Offline Hike, Bike, Trails and Navigation based on OpenStreetMap data.
 - [Pelias](https://pelias.io/) - A modular, open-source search engine for our world.